sqlxpert/lights-off-aws/README.md

 ### Multi-Account, Multi-Region (CloudFormation StackSet)

-To deploy Lights Off to multiple AWS accounts and/or regions,
+For reliability, Lights Off works completely independently in each AWS account+region combination.
+To deploy to multiple regions and or AWS accounts,

-1. Delete any standalone Lights Off CloudFormation stacks in the target AWS accounts and regions.
+1. Delete any standalone Lights Off CloudFormation _stacks_ in the target AWS accounts and regions.

-2. Complete the prerequisites for creating a StackSet with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).
+2. Complete the prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).

 3. In the management AWS account (or a delegated administrator account),